Flab-E/ctf-stuff/README.md

 This tool called [stegsolve](https://github.com/Giotino/stegsolve) is a really good tool to view multiple layers.
 This tool also allows you to save any layer you find has some interesting content.

-### Thats It Folks...
+### That's All Folks...
-This is all i have for now. if ive gone wrong anywhere, please do correct me!
+This is all I have for now. if I've gone wrong anywhere, please do correct me!
 HAPPY HACKING!